ReyazBeigh/machine-learning-intermediate/README.md

 Point worth noting: World is filled with Categorical Variables.
 If you know how to handle this common type then you will be a better data scientist!

 - Introduction to Pipelines, the concept of popelines helps in maintaining the code clean, make the models easily deployable, keep the datapreprocesisng and modelling code organised

+- Cross Validation Concept.
+In this method to validate the model we divide the given data set into multiple folds and then use on fold each time to validate the model